dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 and in this case it *wraps* my `AddTodo` Component

-The *second* `connect` call returns the *generated* *Container* Component and I'm assinging it to `AddTodo` so I'm re-assiging the `let` binding the second time and when the further code references `AddTodo` it's going to reference the *Container* Component that does not need the `dispatch` prop
+The *second* `connect` call returns the *generated* *Container* Component and I'm assigning it to `AddTodo` so I'm re-assigning the `let` binding the second time and when the further code references `AddTodo` it's going to reference the *Container* Component that does not need the `dispatch` prop